brucemack/microlink/README.md

 # Overview

-Is it possible to run a full EchoLink&reg; station on a $4 microcontroller?
+Is it possible to build a full EchoLink&reg; station on a $4 microcontroller?
 I'm not completely sure, but let's find out.
-The goal of this project is to create the smallest, cheapest possible way to put a radio onto the EchoLink network.
+The goal of this project is to create the smallest, simplest, cheapest way to put a radio onto the EchoLink network.
 Are you new to EchoLink?
 Please [see the official website](https://www.echolink.org/) for complete information.

 There are much easier ways to get onto EchoLink.
 The MicroLink project is only interesting for someone who wants to get deep into the nuts-and-bolts of EchoLink/VoIP technology.
 In fact, you should start to question the sanity of anyone who spends this much time building their own EL station.
+I am a homebrew enthusiast and I find the use of off-the-shelf software/components to be less exciting.

 Here's the current demo video: